 When you plan to see a family physician, you’re getting outpatient care, known as “ambulatory patient services.”
 These services go against your deductible and are sometimes repriced at a lower negotiated rate.

 - Care Received Without Being Admitted to a Hospital: This benefit applies whether you’re seeking routine outpatient care, or something as in-depth as same-day surgery.

 - Care Provided by a Doctor or Specialist Must be Covered: Care from any doctor or specialist will be covered according to the rules of your plan.
 According to ACA guidelines, your plan’s essential health benefits “must be equal in scope to the benefits” covered by major medical plans, meaning that your plan can’t refuse to cover a type of doctor if most other plans include this coverage.
 Your health plan will also cover doctors who treat a specific body part or condition.

 3. Emergency Services

 Your plan is required to cover you if you go to the hospital for any reason.
 Whether you have an injury like a broken bone or a sudden illness such as a stroke, all emergency services are included among the 10 essential health benefits, so they are covered.

 - Emergency Treatment Is Covered: Medical treatment of your urgent and acute health issues will be a part of your plan.

-- No Penalty for Going Out-of-Network or for Not Having Prior Authorization: Since you should be able to see a doctor as quickly as possibly in an emergency, your insurer cannot require prior authorization before you seek emergency treatment.
+- No Penalty for Going Out-of-Network or for Not Having Prior Authorization: Since you should be able to see a doctor as quickly as possible in an emergency, your insurer cannot require prior authorization before you seek emergency treatment.
 You can’t be charged a higher copayment for going out-of-network.
-However, you may wind up getting billed for out-of-network care once your insurer has paid its share.
+However, you may wind up getting billed for higher-cost out-of-network care once your insurer has paid its share.